Skip to main content

 Just like any other plant, weeds can’t grow without sunlight.
 To reduce their exposure to this necessity, lay mulch over the soil.
 Once your plants have matured, toss down a layer of mulch to prevent weed growth and add some aesthetic charm to your garden.

 You work hard to make your garden flourish, so it’s a shame when weeds arrive to detract from the visual appeal of your garden and the overall health of your plants.
-With these weed-killing and prevention methods, however, your garden will be lush and healthy all season long.
+With these weed-killing and prevention methods, your garden will be lush and healthy all season long.

 Read more